SettleMint

 Post-deployment verificationDirectory address, bytecode checks, migration or wiring verification output, role reads, implementation pointers, and sample token readsDid the deployed contracts match the expected DALP system after the run?

 These controls have a clear responsibility split.
-DALP makes the deployer, parameters, address set, role state, bytecode presence, source-verification evidence, and runtime wiring reviewable.
+DALP makes the deployer, parameters, address set, role state, bytecode presence, source-verification evidence, and runtime wiring reviewable for your auditors.
 Governance approval, custody approval, promotion sign-off, immutable configuration baselines, full reproducible-build work papers, and independent audit reports belong in the environment evidence channel.

 On this page